About Dental Implants

 4. Mini Dental Implants

 Toothpick-sized mini implants (MDIs) are a smaller, minimally-invasive version of endosteal implants most often used to anchor a lower denture.
 The smaller sized implant means less cost and a shorter recovery period as well, sometimes as little as one day.
+Mini dental implants are also a more affordable option if you do not have a dental insurance that includes implants.

 Because mini implants don’t require as much bone to attach to, this type of implant is a good option for patients with more severe jawbone loss.
 They’re also a good solution for replacing smaller teeth like incisors and premolars.
 They are not recommended for patients who grind their teeth.